KovasMcCann/School_Notes/Tests/Unit2.md

 - [ ] `\'`
 - [ ] `\n`

+### Explanation

-> This is pretty self explanatory
+> This is pretty self explanatory just remember what `//` does.

 ## Question 3

 Assume that Back is a class that creates a checking account object.
 By default, the money stored wil be 100 dollars.
-Also assume that withdrawMoney() is a void method that will update the balance by subtracting 50 dollars toi the current money stored.
+Also assume that withdrawMoney() is a void method that will update the balance by subtracting 50 dollars to the current money stored.

 ```java
 Bank checkingAccount1 = new Bank();